AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

         \vskip 0pt
         \centering
         \includegraphics[width=.95\linewidth]{dag_example1_expanded_order_70_sag}
-        \caption{And finally we order the last remaining blocks.}
+        \caption{And finally we order the last remaining blocks.
+(We could remove virtual blocks too).}
         \label{fig:dag-ex1-order-70}
     \end{subfigure}
 \end{figure}

-\begin{comment}
-The methods described in the Inclusive Block Chain Protocols detail orderings that provide a canonical main path in a DAG which is also inclusive of other blocks that do not strictly lie on this path.
-This hints to the fact that ordering is convergent and stable in a DAG provided that it doesn't get too *wide*, where width is a measure of the number of concurrent chain-heads that can be merged.
-\end{comment}

 We should expect that conflicting transactions (which might otherwise be attempted doublespends) arise during this process.
 Ancestors of one parent may not be ancestors of another parent.